luker983/qr-code-stl-generator/README.md

 * Make sure you're using 3.x
 * Make sure you're using Blender 2.8x
+* Lots of people are having issues with modules being installed but not seen by Python, make sure that your paths are set up correctly.
+Stack overflow has tons of answers on this.
+[Here's one](https://stackoverflow.com/questions/15052206/python-pip-install-module-is-not-found-how-to-link-python-to-pip-location)

 If you run into other issues, feel free to email me at lukerindels98@hotmail.com